tochis-dev-repo/NDT-Framework-POC/README.md

 ---

 ## License
-This project is licensed under [MIT License].
+This project is licensed under the MIT License.
+You are free to use, modify, and distribute the software as long as you include the original license and copyright notice.

 ---